hyunwoongko/kochat/README.md

 4-2.
 English

+It currently only works in Korean.
+The example below is translated to help understand foreigners and does not actually work like this

     AI is awakening now ...
     Provided Feature: Weather, News, Calendar, Restaurant, Fine Dust, Words, Translation, Time, Wiki, Music, Issue, Person